syeddanish41/wAlnut/README.md

      Github [here](https://www.youtube.com/watch?v=44E8o-xuxWo&list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4).
    - Be very curious about how the human brain works and realized this is a problem you can and want to solve in your lifetime.
-   - Written at least 2 thousand lines of Python in your life.
+   - Written at least 2 thousand lines of Python or Javascript in your life.
+D3.js experience is a big plus!
    - Have at least 2 hours of free time each day to video chat with me 4 consecutive days of the week.
 This is based on the learning principle that if you want to get really good at something you have to work on it consecutively everyday.